equinixmetal-archive/docs-packet-legacy/guides/virtualization/vmware.md

 #### Setup an S3 compatible object store and download necessary files

 You need to use an S3 compatible object store in order to download closed source packages such as vCenter and the vSan SDK.
-[Minio works great for this](https://www.packet.com/resources/guides/minio/), which is an open source object store is a workable option.
+[Minio works great for this](https://www.packet.com/resources/guides/minio/).

 You will need to layout the S3 structure to look like this: